ivansaul/cheat-sheets/docs/md/dart.md

 b = a++; // postIncrement - Increment a AFTER b gets its value.

 //Decrement
-b = --a; // predecrement - Decrement a before b gets its value. b = a--; // postdecrement - Decrement a AFTER b gets its value.
+b = --a; // preDecrement - Decrement a before b gets its value. b = a--; // postDecrement - Decrement a AFTER b gets its value.
 ```

 ### Equality and relational operators